NationalSecurityAgency/ghidra/Ghidra/Features/PyGhidra/src/main/py/README.md

     :param install_dir: The path to the Ghidra installation directory.
 This parameter is only used if Ghidra has not been started yet.
         (Defaults to the GHIDRA_INSTALL_DIR environment variable)
+    :param program_name: The name of the program to open in Ghidra.
+        (Defaults to None, which results in the name being derived from "binary_path")
+    :param nested_project_location: If True, assumes "project_location" contains an extra nested directory named "project_name", which contains the actual Ghidra project files/directories.
+        By default, PyGhidra creates Ghidra projects with this nested layout, but the standalone Ghidra program does not.
+Nested project locations are True by default to maintain backwards compatibility with older versions of PyGhidra.
     :raises ValueError: If the provided language, compiler or loader is invalid.
     :raises TypeError: If the provided loader does not implement `ghidra.app.util.opinion.Loader`.
     """